sedhossein/clean-code-with-clear-coder/README.md

 - i think being honest, is the most important thing in all of the world! be honest in your work too. be a more clear coder ^^

+- Meet up with Experienced Open-minded once in a while, Ask your questions and take advice .
+It can Very very helpfull to you .

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna